Kosovo National Stadium: Delays

+These factors combined have delayed the start of the construction of the Kosovo national stadium, despite the initial plans to have it built to meet UEFA and FIFA standards.

 Naming

 There were a lot of ideas and propositions for naming the new stadium.
 One of the main proposals was Arena Dardane (Dardanian Arena), however there isn't still anything official about the name of the stadium which is currently referred as Kosovo National Stadium.

 Facilities

 Based on the plans presented by Tabanlıoğlu Architects, Kosovo National Stadium will have: